thephez/dash-user-docs/wallets/index.rst

-Dash Core Wallet is the full official release of Dash, and supports all Dash features as they are released, including InstantSend and PrivateSend, as well as an RPC console and governance features.
+Dash Core Wallet is the full official release of Dash, and supports all Dash features as they are released, including InstantSend and CoinJoin, as well as an RPC console and governance features.
 Dash Core Wallet (sometimes known as the QT wallet, due to the QT software framework used in development) is a professional or heavy wallet which downloads the full blockchain (several GB in size) and can operate as